-DEEP.
-State of Connecticut Department of Energy and Environmental Protection
+DEEP: State of Connecticut Department of Energy and Environmental Protection

 Development.
-Any construction or site work, including grading, to improve real estate.
-Any manmade change to improved or unimproved real estate including, but not limited to, the construction or placement of buildings or structures; the construction of additions, alterations or substantial improvements to buildings or structures; mining, dredging, filling, grading, paving, excavation or drilling operations or storage of equipment; the storage, deposition or extraction of materials; and the installation, repair or removal of public or private sewage disposal systems or water supply or distribution facilities.
+Any man-made change to improved or unimproved real estate including, but not limited to, the construction or placement of buildings or structures; the construction of additions, alterations or substantial improvements to buildings or structures; mining, dredging, filling, grading, paving, excavation or drilling operations or storage of equipment; the storage, deposition or extraction of materials; and the installation, repair or removal of public or private sewage disposal systems or water supply or distribution facilities.

 Disturbed Area.
-An area where the ground cover is destroyed or removed such that the bare soil is exposed.
 An area of land subject to erosion due to the removal of vegetative cover or earthmoving activities, including filling.